RESEARCH-PGR:

 to beneficial soil microbes.

-research: Integrating plant hydraulics with
+Integrating plant hydraulics with climate

-climate and hydrology to understand and
+and hydrology to understand and predict

-predict responses to climate change.
+responses to climate change.

 National Science Foundation, Integrated